alireza4585/Flutter-food-app/README.md

 ## Getting Started

-Try to create a Recepie App, Which includes almost all impotant pages like Home page, recipe bundel page then list of recipes also profile page and many more.
+Try to create a Recepie App, Which includes almost all impotant pages like Home page, recipe bundel page then list of recipes also profile page and many more